Viral Video Shows A Young Boy Catch A Foul Baseball And Give It To His Little Sister

 — TampaBayTimesSports (@TBTimes_Sports) July 6, 2019

 Joseph’s father, Rob Hartman, later said that the kindness his son showed wasn’t out of character for him.
-While he and his little sister may experience some sibling rivalry from time to time, they are overall very close and in that moment Joseph really proved his love for his little sister.
+While he and his little sister may experience some sibling rivalry from time to time, they are overall very close, and in that moment, Joseph really proved his love for his little sister.

 “That was one of those moments when his real kindness just came out.
 It was just his instinct; he didn’t think about it,” Rob said.